andriichuk/php-db-migrations-cookbook/README.md

 ### Creating a table

 * check if the table is exists
-* add primary column
+* add a primary column
 * specify engine
 * set charset
 * set collation
-* add comment
+* add a comment

 **MySQL**